Koya Urabe

-As of January 2023, he is ranked as the sixth best super bantamweight kickboxer in the world by Combat Press, who have ranked him in the super bantamweight top ten since September 2020.
-He was ranked in the bantamweight top ten by Combat Press between April 2018 and August 2020.
+Urabe was ranked as a top ten super bantamweight kickboxer in the world by Combat Press between September 2020 and April 2023, as well as a top ten bantamweight by between April 2018 and August 2020.

 Professional kickboxing career

 Super featherweight

 Urabe made his professional kickboxing debut against Shinichiro Ishii at Krush.2 on March 14, 2009.
 He won the fight by a second-round technical knockout.

 Urabe faced the one-time AJKF bantamweight title challenger Shota Takiya at Krush.3 on May 17, 2009.
 Despite the contest taking place at -60 kg, Takiya weighed in at 55.1 kg at the official weigh-ins, while Urabe came in at 59.1 kg.
 Urabe won the fight by unanimous decision, with all three judges scoring the bout 30–29 in his favor.

 Urabe faced Toshiki Taniyama in a superfight at the 2009 K-1 Koshien FINAL 16, which took place on August 10, 2009.
 He won the fight by unanimous decision, with all three judges scoring every round of the bout for him.

 Urabe faced Koichi Kaneda at MA Japan Kickboxing: TEKKEN in Kimitsu on September 6, 2009, in his first fight outside of Krush.
 He won the fight by unanimous decision.
 Urabe returned to Krush to face Yukinori Nagano at Krush.4 on September 22, 2009.
 He won the fight by split decision, after an extra fourth round was contested.

 Urabe faced the 2009 RISE Super Featherweight Rookies Cup winner Fumiya Osawa at Krush-EX - Shinjuku Dog Fight on December 4, 2009.
 Prior to the fight taking place, Urabe left Nishiyama Dojo and began training at Team Dragon.
 He won the fight by a third-round knockout.
 Urabe faced King Kohei in his final fight at super featherweight, before moving up to lightweight, at Krush-EX - New Generation on February 19, 2010.
 He won the fight by unanimous decision.